NithishKumar1123/HTML-Application/README.md

 # Student Application
 A Student website consisting of HTML pages.

-Separate sets of instructions have been given for common features and page-specific features.
+Set of common features and page-specific features that were followed in developing the application are given below.

 ## Common instructions
 ### Each page must have three sections generated using div tags: